bizkut/uplink-source-code/docs/PROJECT_CONTEXT.md

 **Uplink** is a 2001 hacking simulation game by Introversion Software.
 This is the **official source code** released for Linux, with modifications from the **UplinkOS mod** (Windows) being integrated.

+## ⚠️ CRITICAL AGENT INSTRUCTIONS

+**ALWAYS REFER TO THE DECOMPILED MOD CODE (`uplink/mod/UplinkOS.exe.c`) FIRST.**

+When investigating features, bugs, or logic from the UplinkOS mod:
+1.  **Do not guess** implementation details.
+2.  **Search** the decompiled C code using unique string literals, error messages, or constant values.
+3.  **Compare** the mod's logic side-by-side with the original source.
+4.  **Replicate** the exact logic used in the mod where appropriate.

+The decompiled code is the **primary source of truth** for all functional changes.

 ## Directory Structure

 ```